-3.2 Decadal trends in Rossby wave packet properties
+3.2 Decadal Spatial distribution of trends in Rossby wave packet properties

-Overall, Figs. 3-5 showcase the need to explore the upper-tropospheric circulation variability using local in space diagnostics of its diagnostics of local RWP properties for each season separately.
+- Overall, Figs. 3-5 showcase the need to explore the upper-tropospheric circulation variability using diagnostics of local RWP properties for each season separately.
 In this subsection, the diagnostics presented in Sect.
-2 are utilized to produce maps of 1979-2019 linear trends in seasonal-mean RWP amplitude (E), phase $(\Phi)$ , and phase speed $(c_p)$ at 300 hPa for the Northern and Southern Hemisphere extratropics (Figs. 6-8).
-Given that the annual time series for each grid point are standardized, the decadal trends are given in units of standard deviations $(\sigma)$ per decade (Sect.
+2 are utilized to produce maps of 1979-2019 linear trends in seasonal-mean RWP amplitude (E), phase ( $\Phi$ ), and phase speed ( $c_p$ ) at 300 hPa for the Northern and Southern Hemisphere extratropics (Figs. 6-8).
+Given that the annual time series for each grid point are standardized, the decadal trends are given in units of standard deviations ( $\sigma$ ) per decade (Sect.
 2.5).
-The Mann-Kendall test in-assesses at each grid point assesses the null hypothesis that the corresponding trend is not monotonic at the $\alpha$ =0.1 significance level.
+The Mann-Kendall test assesses at each grid - 260 point the null hypothesis that the corresponding trend is not monotonic at the $\alpha$ =0.1 significance level.
 Finally, overlaid in the maps are the respective multi-year seasonal means, which are more thoroughly discussed in FW20.